-The artificial neural network modelling was based on the approach previously used successfully in gene profiling with breast cancer data (Lancashire et al., 2009) and used in assessing player performances in the Football League Championship (Barron et al., 2018).
-Further information on the artificial neural network model can be viewed in the supplementary information.
+The artificial neural network modelling was based on the approach previously used in gene profiling with breast cancer data (Lancashire et al., 2009) and used in assessing player performances in the Football League Championship (Barron et al., 2018).
+It used in house code written in Microsoft Visual Basic 6 to call Statistica 10.0 (Statsoft Inc., Tulsa, USA) artificial neural network model at each loop of the stepwise procedure and output the results in a text format.